meowoodie/Logistics-Analytics/demo/README.md

 #### Frontend

-In our application, the frontend is presented in the form of a webpage, which requires some of third-party denpendencies, including (Google Map API)[https://cloud.google.com/maps-platform/] service, (Material Design CSS)[https://materializecss.com/], (Blue Bird)[http://bluebirdjs.com/docs/getting-started.html] (for asynchronous promise) (Chart JS)[http://www.chartjs.org/docs/latest/], (UnderscoreJS)[http://underscorejs.org/] (for basic data operation) and so on.
+In our application, the frontend is presented in the form of a webpage, which requires some of third-party denpendencies, including [Google Map API](https://cloud.google.com/maps-platform/) service, [Material Design CSS](https://materializecss.com/), [Blue Bird](http://bluebirdjs.com/docs/getting-started.html) (for asynchronous promise) [Chart JS](http://www.chartjs.org/docs/latest/), [UnderscoreJS](http://underscorejs.org/) (for basic data operation) and so on.